An overhauled set of Vikings receivers has been working on timing with Christian Ponder, and that…

 Jared Allen ‘not hostile' over contract

-, but it's not because of any contract squabble or even because of shoulder and knee surgeries he endured in February.
+The only known absence from Vikings OTAs is defensive end Jared Allen, but it's not because of any contract squabble or even because of shoulder and knee surgeries he endured in February.
 Allen plans to attend OTAs next week, but is spending this week on vacation celebrating the third anniversary of his marriage to a woman who helped settle him down.

 "I've always been God-fearing, I just didn't always act like it.
 I was raised by a good Christian family," Allen said, joking with SiriusXM NFL Radio on Tuesday.
 "I tell people I used to have that heart-rate monitor.
 I spent more time asking for forgiveness than asking to be on the straight path.
 We all go through our trials and our tribulations, but we grow."